pact-foundation/pact-ruby-standalone/README.md

 Options:
   -a, --pacticipant=PACTICIPANT            # The pacticipant name.
 Use once for each pacticipant being checked.
   -e, [--version=VERSION]                  # The pacticipant version.
 Must be entered after the --pacticipant that it relates to.
       [--ignore=IGNORE]                    # The pacticipant name to ignore.
 Use once for each pacticipant being ignored.
 A specific version can be ignored by also specifying a --version after the pacticipant name option.
-The environment variable PACT_BROKER_CAN_I_DEPLOY_IGNORE may also be used to specify a pacticipant name to ignore, with commas to separate multiple pacticipant names if necessary.
   -l, [--latest=[TAG]]                     # Use the latest pacticipant version.
 Optionally specify a TAG to use the latest version with the specified tag.
+      [--branch=BRANCH]                    # The branch of the version for which you want to check the verification results.
+      [--main-branch], [--no-main-branch]  # Use the latest version of the configured main branch of the pacticipant as the version for which you want to check the verification results
-      [--to-environment=ENVIRONMENT]       # The environment into which the pacticipant(s) are to be deployed [--branch=BRANCH]                    # The branch of the version for which you want to check the verification results [--to=TAG]                           # The tag that represents the branch or environment of the integrated applications for which you want to check the verification result status.
+      [--to-environment=ENVIRONMENT]       # The environment into which the pacticipant(s) are to be deployed [--to=TAG]                           # The tag that represents the branch or environment of the integrated applications for which you want to check the verification result status.
   -o, [--output=OUTPUT]                    # json or table
                                            # Default: table